 So without any delay, I am going to come right to the point.

 Let's start with the real thing...the MOONSTONE and how the moonstone got it's name?
 Moonstones are named for their (blue moonlight colored flash) that resembles somewhat the crescent and waning phases of the moon.
 The name “moonstone” was given because the floating light resembles the glow of the moon through a thin cloud cover.
 This illuminating gem is looked upon and admired by all.
 A moonstone can easily be identified.

 All run under the name Opalite which is a trade name for synthetic opalescent glass and various opal and moonstone simulants.
-Other names for this glass product include argenon, sea opal, opal moonstone, and other
+Other names for this glass product include argenon, sea opal, opal moonstone, moonshine bead.

 Opalite beads are also called Luminescent - Opalite Luminescent Glass which is also a common name for the Opalites in jewelers term.
 As you can see on this picture they have an even blueish luminescent glow.

 Like demonstrated with this Men's Rustic Wire Wrapped Pointed Crystal Leather Alternative Vegan Braided Cotton Necklace the moonshine beads or Opalite Glass comes in various glass bead forms like pencil sticks.

 Before I let you off the hook check out my new Favorite, the rarer Madagascar Chocolate Moonstone Coin Beads which I just found at my favorite hand cut American gemstone supplier.
 It has the unmistakable moonshine hue enclosed in the surface, with an added sparkle

 When you purchase from me, it will be clearly stated in the description what type of stone it is that is wrapped in the original design that you are purchasing.